 I believe people (including myself) are too careless overall and ought to use well-structured interactions more.
 When there are problems, structured approaches are more effective per effort spent.
 Problems are common and underestimated.

 I’m a public intellectual.
-I run unmoderated discussion forums.
+I run a discussion forum to allow critical feedback and discussion.
 I study ideas, particularly philosophy, and try to figure out what’s true.
 I’m open to debate and discussion with the public.
 I make judgment calls about how to allocate my attention.
 I may make mistakes.
 I may be biased.
 If I don’t engage with an idea, and you think I should, you can informally ask about it, or you can use my debate policy.
-If my debate policy doesn’t solve the problem, as an extra backup, you can use my Paths Forward Policy.
-This makes my errors fixable.
+If my debate policy doesn’t solve the problem, as an extra backup, you can use my older Paths Forward Policy.
+These policies make my errors fixable.
 The errors of other intellectuals are largely unfixable because they don’t have policies like this.

 I, Elliot Temple, first published this debate policy in 2019.
 I’ve made clarifying edits (most recently in 2022) but no significant changes.